NazaNEYn/Learning-javascript/README.md

 *Value has a type, NOT variable*.
 So variables simply store values that have a type.
 <hr>

-## "Type of" Operator
+# "Type of" Operator
-We can use to show the type of a value.
+We can use `type of` to show the type of a value.

 *Example:* <br>
 ```javascript
 constole.log(typeof 'Naz')
 ```

-## Assigning a New Value
+# Assigning a New Value

 ```javascript
 let firstName = 'Naz'